Market in Islamabad, Pakistan

 Pakistan: Local micro insurance InsuResilience Investment Fund provides support for local institutions

 Pakistan regularly experiences extreme weather events with negative consequences for the population, especially in agriculture.
-With support from the InsuResilience Investment Fund (IIF), a local foundation in Pakistan offers farmers a chance to combine micro loans for livestock purchases with micro insurance.
-The insurance pays benefits to policyholders if their cattle dies as a result of a natural disaster, thus preventing a debt spiral.
-The scheme recently provided cover for 1200 people who suffered flood-related loss in August 2022.
+With support from the InsuResilience Investment Fund (IIF), a local foundation in Pakistan offers farmers a chance to combine micro loans for livestock purchases with climate risk insurance.
+The insurance pays benefits to policyholders if their cattle die as a result of a natural disaster, thus preventing a debt spiral.
+The scheme also provided cover for over 1,200 people who suffered flood-related losses in August 2022.

 Traditional scarf with ajrak ornament.
 Ajrak is a special form of block printing in Pakistan.

 Disastrous floods, which are occurring more and more often, have displaced millions of people in Pakistan during the last few years.
 Moreover, significant damage has been caused by severe drought, especially in Balochistan Province.
-Poor people are most affected by climate change, as they depend on natural resources and have little capacity to adapt.
+People in Pakistan who are living in poverty are most affected by climate change, as they depend on natural resources and have little capacity to adapt to climate change.

 Extreme weather has negative impacts on livestock farming, for example directly through extreme heat or indirectly through changes in the overall ecosystem.
 The consequences may include reduced agricultural productivity, impaired livestock health due to lack of feed, lower water quality and the spread of diseases.